hapax/hapax.github.io/assets/teaching.md

 without kinks, we need *every subinterval to contain a kink*.
 In technical parlance, we need the kinks to be dense in $[a, b]$.

-It's hard to imagine (or draw) such an infinitely jittery curve.
+It's hard to imagine (or draw) an infinitely jittery curve.
 But it's easier if we proceed step-by-step.
 First, let's set $a = 0$ and $b= 1$; we lose nothing by making this choice, since we can always scale and shift our answer to recover the